WALLFLOWERYWOLF/sketchy/README.md

+# Sketchy

-A retro styled, Etch-A-Sketch with a bunch of fun features
+A retro-styled, in-browser combination of a sketchpad and an etch-a-sketch with a lot of fun features!